 A neophyte's introduction to video

-A comprehensive introduction to recording and editing videos, for people who didn't go to a film school.
+A comprehensive introduction to recording and editing family videos and tutorials with a prosumer camera and no film crew.

 Photography helps us preserve precious memories, document the world around us, and convey ideas in an unambiguous way.
 Because of its immense utility, almost everyone knows how to take passable photos.
 With a bit of effort, it’s also possible to get a hang of the lighting and composition techniques that set remarkable pictures apart from mediocre ones.